For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 - ● How will you respond if you list your home and there is no showing activity?

-If you can answer "yes" to all of the above questions, then you may be the perfect candidate for a successful FSBO listing.
+If you can answer "yes" to the above questions, you may be the perfect candidate for a successful for sale by owner listing.
 Now that you have a step-by-step guide, current FSBO statistics, and the list of essential questions above, are you still interested in listing your house as FSBO?
 If so, then embrace it and put everything you've got into it.
 If you earnestly follow the steps in this article, you can make it happen on your own.

 If the answer is "no" and you would like help selling your home, I suggest interviewing no less than three real estate agents.
 Make sure they all have good online reviews, a strong history in your area, and that you enjoy working with them.
 A good Realtor can make or break your experience.